-The groom gives 13 coins called the Arrhae to the bride as a promise of prosperity.
-Depending on the region, the coins are either tucked into a handkerchief, handed over individually by the wedding sponsors and godparents, or trickled from the groom’s hands into the bride’s cupped palms.
+The groom gives 13 coins called the Arrhae to their partner as a promise of prosperity.
+Depending on the region, the coins are either tucked into a handkerchief, handed over individually by the wedding sponsors and godparents, or trickled from the groom’s hands into their partner's cupped palms.
 The coin ceremony is a practice inherited from Spain and is common in both Catholic and Hispanic wedding ceremonies around the world.

 Lighting of the Unity Candle

-Two wedding sponsors each light a pair of candles located at each side of the bride and groom.
-The couple later takes a candle each, and light the unity candle together, signifying their union, as well as the union of their families.
+Two wedding sponsors each light a pair of candles located at each side of the couple.
+The betrothed later takes a candle each, and light the unity candle together, signifying their union, as well as the union of their families.

 A Shower of Rice

 Grains of rice are thrown over newlyweds as they exit from the church, symbolizing bounty and rain—commonly read as a sign of good blessings.
 In some regions, the newlyweds go through another rice shower upon entering the threshold of their new home, or the reception venue.
 Rice is one of the foremost crop staples in the Philippines, and holds a sacred status—weddings in ancient times were officiated by priestesses holding the couples’ joined hands over a mound of rice grains, which were later cooked and eaten by the newlyweds as their first shared meal.